cfarkas/Genotype-variants/README.md

 ### Obtaining and Installing BEDTools
-Complete instructions can be found in https://bedtools.readthedocs.io/en/latest/content/installation.html Users with privileges can accomplish with sudo:
+Complete instructions can be found in https://bedtools.readthedocs.io/en/latest/content/installation.html .Users with privileges can accomplish with sudo:

 >sudo apt-get install bedtools

 ### Obtaining and installing SAMtools
-Complete instructions can be found in README and in http://www.htslib.org/ Users with privileges can accomplish with sudo:
+Complete instructions can be found in README and in http://www.htslib.org/ .Users with privileges can accomplish with sudo:

 >sudo apt-get install samtools

 ### Obtaining and installing BamTools
-Complete instructions can be found in README and in https://github.com/pezmaster31/bamtools/wiki/Building-and-installing Users with privileges can accomplish with sudo:
+Complete instructions can be found in README and in https://github.com/pezmaster31/bamtools/wiki/Building-and-installing .Users with privileges can accomplish with sudo:

 >sudo apt install bamtools

 ### Obtaining and installing bcftools
-Complete instructions can be found in README and in https://samtools.github.io/bcftools/ Users with privileges can accomplish with sudo:
+Complete instructions can be found in README and in https://samtools.github.io/bcftools/ .Users with privileges can accomplish with sudo:

 >sudo apt install bcftools